dylhunn/257-max-3sat/README.md

     git clone https://github.com/dylhunn/257-max-3sat.git
     cd 257-max-3sat/src
     make test
 will compile the project and run all tests to verify that it works.
-This was tested on Fedora 25, and should work on any modern Linux or Mac system.
+This was tested on Fedora 25 and OS X 10.11, and should work on any modern Linux or Mac system.
 Windows users might have to change the line endings of the test data.

 To run the 3SAT algorithms on arbitrary input files `cd` into `src/`, and run: